ankit7540/H2-PolarizabilityDerivatives/python-module/README.md

 Python-module `pol_derivative`
 ----------------
-`pol_derivative` is python module which performs computation of matrix elements for polarizability.
+`pol_derivative` is python module which performs computation for obtaining the derivatives of mean polarizability and polarizability anisotropy invariants (for H2, HD and D2) for specific inter-nuclear distance defined by rovibrational wavefunction for some state.

 Requirements